 public promise to teach in line with Holy Scripture and the Lutheran

-Confessions (in fact, I am an ordained Lutheran pastor with 30-plus years in
+Confessions (in fact, I am an ordained Lutheran pastor with over 35 years in

 We sometimes hear that religious piety undercuts our academic pursuit of truth.
 I accept and even welcome the tension this creates for me, day in and day out.
-On the one hand, I come to my intellectual commitments honestly, as the result of my ongoing thinking about Lutheran doctrine, to satisfy myself whether and to what extent (quatenus) it agrees with Scripture.
+On the one hand, I come to my intellectual commitments honestly, as the result of my ongoing thinking about Lutheran doctrine, having satisfied myself in regard to the question whether and to what extent (quatenus) it agrees with Scripture.
 On the other, I find that the Lutheran mode of thought -- in particular, our theology of the cross -- is deeply satisfying and winsome.
-See my recent book The Problem of Suffering and its companion CD for some of my thinking on this.
+See my book The Problem of Suffering, 2nd edition and its companion CD for some of my thinking on this.

 central concept for me is that of the human being.
 Reductivistic notions of the human being are the bane of ethical thinking